 Many of AmaWaterways’ itineraries are wonderful for multigenerational groups that include middle-schoolers and up who don’t need or want dedicated kids’ amenities on the cruise ship, as the destination itself provides plenty of entertainment.
 This describes Normandy perfectly, and other compelling itineraries like this include iconic cruises down the Danube and Rhine Rivers, as well as Christmas-themed cruises throughout Europe.

 For families with younger kids who want more kid-centric amenities, AmaWaterways has partnered with Adventures by Disney and offers family-focused itineraries.

 Our Family Vacation Advisor team can work with you to choose the perfect cruise ship, itinerary, and more.
 Click to send us a request! >

 There aren’t connecting rooms on the AmaLyra, but some ships have them, including the family-centric ships Ama using for their Adventures by Disney Cruise.
-Otherwise, rooms are spacious with large windows that slide open, comfortable beds, and good-size bathrooms with nice showers.
+Otherwise, rooms are spacious and elegantly appointed with large windows that slide open, comfortable beds, and good-size bathrooms with nice showers.